zeling595/tp/docs/UserGuide.md

 ### Hotel Rooms Features

+This set of features allows you to view the hotel rooms available in the system, so that you can find a suitable hotel room for the guest!
+The rooms will be listed as their unique room IDs, which can be used as the `ROOM_ID` in the `rid/ROOM_ID` parameter for managing the bookings.

 #### Listing hotel rooms: `listRoom`

-Shows a list of all rooms in the room book.
+Shows a list of all the rooms in the room book with their unique room IDs.

 Format: `listRoom [typ/ROOM_TYPE]`